hpfem/hermes/README.rst

 Download and Installation
 =========================

-Installation instructions for Linux, Mac OS X, Windows Cygwin, and Windows MSVC are part of User Documentation (Library part).
+Installation instructions for Linux, Mac OS X and Windows MSVC are part of User Documentation (Library part).